microsoft/genaiscript/docs/gptools.md

 ### Context/spec file

-The file describing the context (or `.gpspec.md` file) is also available as a linked file through, `env.context`
+The file describing the context (or `.gpspec.md` file) is also available as a linked file through, `env.spec`.

+It is typically generated automatically but can also be authored manually as a `.gpspec.md` file.

 ### fetchText(url: string | LinkedFile): Promise<{ ok: boolean; status: number; statusText: string; text?: string; file: LinkedFile }>